 NY & Co (sometimes)

 In addition to shopping, our family is just starting to collect sewing patterns.
 I'm excited to start learning how to sew my own basic wardrobe.
-If you aren't a seasoned seamstresses, can you find one in your area?
-Remember, one good expensive basic made with classic lines can be used for years and is well worth the money.
+If you aren't a seasoned seamstresses (which I"m not), can you find one in your area?
+Remember, one good expensive basic piece made with classic lines can be used for years and is well worth the money.

 As I am not familiar with New Zealand clothing stores, I will refrain from making suggestions.
-I hope these ideas help, and know that it does take some time and effort to find and pull together the basic wardrobe, but once that is built, you'll spend a lot less time saying, "I have nothing to wear!"
+If any readers know of a New Zealand cloting store that makes classic basic pieces, please leave a comment and advice.
+I hope these ideas help, and please know that it does take some time and effort to find and pull together the basic wardrobe.
+Sometimes, I have to wait for a piece.
+But once it is built, you'll spend a lot less time saying, "I have nothing to wear!"